RT-LOC/docs/docs/faq/faq_rf.md

 ## Which frequencies are you using?
 We operate on all channels that the DW1000 provides.
-This means:
-(tabelletje)
 We can easily change between all channels, which makes interference mitigation even better.

 ## What about interference with other systems?